weltermann17/just-like-java/README.md

 - list in detail all 3rd party dependencies (ptypes, zlib, xerces etc.)
 - show use cases and provide examples

 This library was build to make large C++ projects easier and more productive.
-It was based on the 1.6 Java version.
+It was based at that time on the 1.6 Java version.

+To get started first have a look at all the headers in 'PublicInterfaces'.
+It gives you an overview of what is available.

 More to come.